-IMPORTANT: Individuals whose certification has lapsed and who renew within the 180 day late policy will keep their certification number and will be issued a new certification certification expiration date, as though they had renewed on-time.
-The continuing education credits must have been completed while the individual was certified (within their certification cycle, before the expiration of their certification), and the renewal application with fee and penalty fee must be received within 90-days of the original expiration for this rule to apply.
+IMPORTANT: Individuals whose certification has lapsed and who renew within the 90 day late policy will keep their certification number and will be issued a new certification certification expiration date, as though they had renewed on-time.
+All required continuing education credits must have been completed while the individual was certified (within their certification cycle, before the expiration of their certification), and the renewal application with fee and penalty fee must be received within 90-days of the original expiration for this rule to apply.

 Any CST, CSFA, or CST/CSFA who wishes to renew more than 90 days after expiration, or who did not earn the required credits during their cycle must retake the certification examination and pay the fee for renewal by examination, which is $399 for current AST members or $499 for non-members.
 NBSTSA does not take postmarked dates into account; we go by the date the application is received in our office.